rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 >Example:
 ><CITE>Printed for John Melish, John Vallance, and H.S.
 Tanner ... by G. Palmer</CITE>

-**ALT note: this deals with ISBD punctuation.
-It should, perhaps, go elsewhere; in the interim, I edited the text from "However, give a space on only one side if the mark comes at the end of an element, is preceded by an opening parenthesis or opening square bracket, or is followed by a closing parenthesis, closing square bracket, or comma" to the text below**

 <a name="0.5.29.2">0.5.29.2</a> However, give a space on only one side of the mark of omission if it is preceded by an opening parenthesis or opening square bracket; is followed by a closing parenthesis, closing square bracket, or comma; or, if using ISBD punctuation, comes at the end of an element.